Main Menu

 It was formed in collaboration with Versant Ventures's drug discovery engine Ridgeline Therapeutics and is listed under the ticker symbol GLUE.

-Monte Rosa’s Initial Public Offering (IPO) – the process by which a company shifts from being privately owned to making its shares publicly available – raised $255.6 million.
+Monte Rosa’s Initial Public Offering (IPO) – the process by which a company shifts from being privately owned to making its shares publicly available – raised more than $220 million.

 Monte Rosa focuses on a drug strategy called protein degradation, which takes advantage of cells’ ability to clear damaged or unnecessary proteins.
 In particular, its focus is on the discovery and development of ‘molecular glues’, which direct the body’s natural degradation enzymes towards cancer-causing proteins.